-Liver biopsy and liver copper content- In equivocal cases, measurement of liver copper content is recommended as the next step for diagnosis of WD.
-A copper content greater than 250 μ g/g dry weight (normal <50 μ g/g dry weight) in non-cholestatic patients is considered diagnostic for WD in adult series.
-Lower concentrations are reported in up to 20% of WD patients possibly related to sampling error because the distribution of copper in the liver is not homogeneous (3, 4, 11, 55-58).
+In equivocal cases, measurement of liver copper content is recommended as the next step for diagnosis of WD.
+A copper content $<250 \ \mu g/g dry$ weight (normal $<50 \ \mu g/g dry$ weight) in non-cholestatic patients is considered diagnostic for WD in adult series.
+Lower concentrations are reported in up to 20% of patients with WD possibly related to sampling error because the distribution of copper in the liver is not homogeneous (3,4,11,55-58).
 The accuracy of liver copper measurement is improved with an adequately sized specimen (preferably >1 cm long, min.
 0.5 cm) that should be placed on a small piece of paper for drying, and in a dry plastic copper-free container for atomic absorption analysis on fresh tissue.
-It has also been proposed that two liver biopsy passes be performed and that an entire core of the sample be used for copper determination (57, 58).
+It has also been proposed that 2 liver biopsy passes be performed and that an entire core of the sample be used for copper determination (57,58).
 The most comprehensive study analyzed liver samples from 691 patients with various liver diseases, including 178 with WD (58).
-Mean liver copper content was significantly higher in WD patients with liver dysfunction than in asymptomatic patients or patients with neurological dysfunction without signs of liver disease (p=0.001).
-All WD patients with liver dysfunction had liver copper levels over 250 μg/g dry weight, but a high proportion (47.8%) of patients with primary biliary cirrhosis or primary sclerosing cholangitis also had liver copper values \geq 250 μg/g dry weight.
+Mean liver copper content was significantly higher in patients with WD with liver dysfunction than in asymptomatic patients or patients with neurological dysfunction without signs of liver disease (P = 0.001).
+All patients with WD with liver dysfunction had liver copper levels more than 250 μg/g dry weight, but a high proportion (47.8%) of patients with primary biliary cirrhosis or primary sclerosing cholangitis also had liver copper values $\geq 250 \ \mu g/g \ dry \ weight$.

-There have been only a few studies evaluating the diagnostic accuracy of liver copper content in WD children (44).
-Liver copper content is increased physiologically in early infancy up to 14 months of age (59), in healthy heterozygotes and in cases of chronic cholestastic diseases such as biliary atresia (60, 61).
-Nicastro et al reported an increase in liver copper > 250 μ g/g dry weight in 28 of 30 WD children with mild liver disease (mean 813 μ g/g dry weight) (44).
-Among WD patients, 2 children (7%) had liver copper level < 75 μ g/g dry weight while 4 (6%) of 24 controls had liver copper levels > 50 μ g/g dry weight.
+There have been only a few studies evaluating the diagnostic accuracy of liver copper content in children with WD (44).
+Liver copper content is increased physiologically in early infancy up to 14 months of age (59), in healthy heterozygotes and in cases of chronic cholestastic diseases such as biliary atresia (60,61).
+Nicastro et al (44) reported an increase in liver copper >250 μ g/g dry weight in 28 of 30 WD children with mild liver disease (mean 813 μ g/g dry weight).
+Among patients with WD, 2 children (7%) had liver copper level <75 μ g/g dry weight, whereas 4 (6%) of 24 controls had liver copper levels >50 μ g/g dry weight.
 Liver copper exceeded 250 μ g/g of dry weight in 2 children with congenital disorders of glycosylation mimicking WD.

 Liver histology alone cannot be used to establish the diagnosis of WD.
-The main features are non-specific and include microvesicular and macrovesicular fatty deposition, mallory hyaline glycogen-containing vacuoles in the nuclei, portal fibrosis and inflammation resembling AIH with interportal fibrous bridging or cirrhosis (62).
-Copper deposition may be demonstrable by rhodanine, orcein or rubeanic acid staining but has limited diagnostic value: negative staining does not exclude increased liver copper content (62), while positive staining is seen in many liver diseases associated with impaired bile secretion (63).
+The main features are nonspecific and include microvesicular and macrovesicular fatty deposition, Mallory hyaline glycogen-containing vacuoles in the nuclei, portal fibrosis, and inflammation resembling AIH with interportal fibrous bridging or cirrhosis (62).
+Copper deposition may be demonstrable by rhodanine, orcein, or rubeanic acid staining but has limited diagnostic value: negative staining does not exclude increased liver copper content (62), whereas positive staining is seen in many liver diseases associated with impaired bile secretion (63).